lk-chen/scaling-book/jax-stuff.md

 * For each Y shard, perform a matmul of the local chunk of A with the local chunk of W, producing a result of shape `[B / X, F / Y]`.
 Simultaneously, permute A so you get the next chunk locally, perform the matmul, and sum the result.

-We can implement that quite easily with shard\_map:
+We can implement that quite easily with `jax.shard_map`:

 ```py
 import functools